Enlarged tonsils or adenoids can make the airways narrower.

 Jaw misalignment, open bite and altered position of the tongue: These can also occur as a result of breathing through your mouth all the time.

-Severe, long-term sleep due to enlarged palatine tonsils can affect a child’s physical development and increase the risk of cardiovascular disease (heart and blood vessel problems).
+Severe, long-term sleep apnea due to enlarged palatine tonsils can affect a child’s physical development and increase the risk of cardiovascular disease (heart and blood vessel problems).

-Sleep is more likely to lead to other medical problems than snoring is.
+Sleep apnea is more likely to lead to other medical problems than snoring is.
 But snoring loudly and regularly breathing through your mouth can have consequences too.
 Snoring quietly every now and then – for instance, due to a cold – is harmless, though.

 When children have the above-mentioned symptoms, their parents often first seek advice from their family doctor or pediatrician.
 They will then usually be referred to an ENT (ear, nose and throat) doctor for further diagnostic tests.